-Mr. Silverman, the firm's managing partner, is a Real Estate and Corporate Bankruptcy & Restructuring attorney with advanced training in bankruptcy and restructuring law and extensive experience successfully litigating business disputes in State and Federal court.
+Mr. Silverman, the firm's managing partner, is a Real Estate, Litigation and Corporate Bankruptcy & Restructuring attorney with advanced training in bankruptcy and restructuring law and extensive experience successfully litigating business disputes in State and Federal court.
 He focuses on commercial matters as well as Chapter 11 cases and corporate restructurings, but has also represented individuals in Chapters 7 & 13.
 His understanding of the Bankruptcy Code assists in developing strategies which address issues that present when landlords, tenants or other creditors enter and/or are forced into distressed situations.
 Mr. Silverman additionally maintains a high-level and complex retail leasing practice, representing landlords and tenants (including franchisors and franchisees), in connection with stand-alone and mixed-use properties located in New York City as well as shopping centers and mixed-use properties across the United States.

 Mr. Silverman earned his J.D. from the Benjamin N. Cardozo School of Law, where he graduated with concentrations in corporate and commercial law.
 While in law school, Mr. Silverman served as Symposium Editor and a member of the Cardozo Journal of International and Comparative Law.
 Prior to law school, Mr. Silverman earned his B.A. (with honors) in Economics from Yeshiva University, where he also graduated with Associate degrees in American Studies, Judaic Studies, and Business and Management.
 After law school, Mr. Silverman received an LL.M. (with honors) in Bankruptcy from St. John's University School of Law, where he studied under many preeminent bankruptcy judges and practitioners.